 There is another claim that eco tourism originated even earlier, in 1901 in fact, with the Sierra Club’s Outing program.
 These were annual expeditions that took hikers into the Sierra Nevada’s backcountry, showing them its natural wonders so that they could actively work for the preservation of the forests.

 Over the past decades, there have been many icons of ecotourism and now, this form of tourism has been gaining a lot of importance.
 Ecotourism is considered to be one of the fastest-growing tourism sectors in the industry (about 5 percent annually) and there are no signs of it slowing down, even though more traditional forms of tourism have seen a stagnation.

 Now that we have seen what is ecotourism and taken a look at its history, we will go over the principles that guide the ecotourism industry.
 Ecotourism is essentially about bringing together communities, conservation, and sustainable travel.

-Many tour packages are being classified as “eco tours” even though they do not emphasise conservation, education, social and cultural participation, and low impact on the places visited.
-Therefore, to help you understand which tours are actually eco tours, here are the principles of ecotourism:
+Many tour packages are being classified as “eco-tours” even though they do not emphasise conservation, education, or social and cultural participation, and low impact on the places visited.
+Therefore, to help you understand which tours are actually eco-tours, here are the principles of ecotourism:

 1. Building Environmental And Cultural Awareness And Respect